buddh4/lyvely/packages/docs/docs/dev/framework/content.md

 ```

 :::note

- When implementing your update model by extending the create model, make sure that you do not carry over any default
+ When implementing your update model by extending the create-model, make sure that you do not carry over any default
- value initialization of your create model logic.
+ value initialization of your create-model logic.
 :::

-#### Content Model
+### Content Model

 The `ContentModel` class acts as the base class for content type models in our frontend and interface layer.
 While this class mostly mirrors the structure of the backend schema, it may have some differences.